Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.0_Zaken/readme.txt

 Zaken:
 -Parsed new skills from client
--TODO: Parse item names from client
+-Parsed new items from client
 -TODO: Parse NPC names from client
 -TODO: Add raidbosses according to map
 -TODO: Zaken boss